ZENVO TSR: The track-only version of what is, almost certainly, your favourite Danish supercar

 Not a car, but it fits into the speed element of Goodwood; the Extra 330LE is the world’s fastest-climbing aeroplane, capable of climbing 3000 metres in just 4min 22sec.
 It’s also electrically-powered, and holds records for the fastest electric plane and the best power-to-weight ratio.

-Legendary racer Tom Kristensen will also be celebrated at the Festival of Speed; the man dubbed Le Mans’ most successful racer will appear at the show.
+Legendary racer Tom Kristensen will also be celebrated at the Festival of Speed; the man dubbed Le Mans’ most successful racer will appear at the show in a celebration marking 20 years since his first win in the 24-hour race.

 A number of heroes of Formula 1 will be present.
 Making the hillclimb will be reigning champion Nico Rosberg in the Mercedes F1 W05 Hybrid.
 He'll be joined by Valtteri Bottas, who replaced him at Mercedes following the German's retirement during the off-season.